sjaehn/BSEQuencer/README.md

 * Stability (Note: **This plugin is experimental, yet.
 Not for production!**)
 * Testing
 * Bugfixes
-* Activate selectable number of steps (8, 16, 24, or 32 steps)
 * Do not divide control fields from note fields - may cause incompatibility to previous versions

 See also